 - I.C.
-Establish written procedures to ensure that care coordinators include members, to the full extent of their ability, in all decisions regarding appropriate services and providers. - I.C.
-Written procedures that meet the stated guidelines are available for review. - I.D.
+Establish written procedures to ensure that care coordinators include members, to the full extent of their ability, in all decisions regarding appropriate services and providers. - I.D.
 Develop and implement internal policies and procedures for ensuring that quality services are provided in accordance with Medicaid rules.
 At a minimum, these policies and procedures address: - Patient confidentiality.
-These policies must include clear statements regarding the type of information that can be released, the time period for which the authorization is valid, and the agencies or individuals to whom the information can - Accuracy, legibility, and completeness of records (e.g., the accurate scoring of Child Care Coordination Family Questionnaires (F-1118), the legibility of care plans and other written information, and documentation of all contacts with, or on behalf of, a member). - Procedures to ensure that priorities established in individual care plans are addressed in a timely manner. - Procedures to ensure that members are offered services that are sufficient in intensity.
+These policies must include clear statements regarding the type of information that can be released, the time period for which the authorization is valid, and the agencies or individuals to whom the information can be released.

+guidelines is also available for review.
+Provider records indicate paraprofessional supervision every 90 days, at a minimum. - Accuracy, legibility, and completeness of records (e.g., the accurate scoring of Child Care Coordination Family Questionnaire (F-1118 (02/09)), the legibility of care plans and other written information, and documentation of all contacts with, or on behalf of, a member). - Procedures to ensure that priorities established in individual care plans are addressed in a timely manner. - Procedures to ensure that members are offered services that are sufficient in intensity.
 The procedures must include well-defined criteria for increasing or decreasing the intensity of services. - Procedures to ensure that timely and appropriate referrals are made and there is follow up on all referrals.
 Unless otherwise stated, follow up on referrals must be made within two weeks of the referral. - Ongoing staff training and support, including adequate supervision and support of paraprofessionals.
 Provide face-to-face supervision of paraprofessionals every 90 days, at a minimum. - Appropriate staff-to-client ratio.
 Ensure that care coordinators have an adequate amount of time to spend with each family.
 The number of clients per care coordinator will vary depending on the needs of the families on their caseload. - The provision of services by culturally competent staff. - The provision of services that are family-centered. - Procedures to ensure that staff are following the provider's policies and procedures for the provision of services.
-The policies and procedures must clearly identify: The staff responsible for oversight of the policies and procedures.
-Steps for prioritizing, monitoring, and correcting problem areas.
-I.E. Develop written procedures and policies for determining when cases are to be closed (for example, the member no longer lives in the county, or the member has accomplished all identified goals).
-I.E. The provider has written procedures and policies for determining when cases are to be closed.
-I.F.
-Establish written procedures to ensure that a qualified professional reviews and signs all assessments completed by paraprofessional staff.
-I.F.
-The provider has written procedures requiring the review by and signature of qualified professionals for all Family Questionnaires completed by paraprofessionals.
-I.G.
-Develop a written plan for providing timely, non-disruptive, translator services for members who are hearing impaired and for members who do not speak or understand English.
-If the provider does not have an interpreter on staff, the provider must maintain a current list of interpreters who are "on call" to provide interpreter services.
-Do not use family members as interpreters when administering Family Questionnaires or for the initial care plan development.
-Do not use children as interpreters.
-I.G.
-The provider has a written plan that meets the stated guidelines available for review.
-If the interpreter is not a staff member, the agency has a current list of "on call" interpreters available for review.
-I.H.
-Develop written procedures for scheduling members for the initial assessment, initial care plan development, and for ongoing care coordination and monitoring services.
-The schedule should allow adequate time with each individual to address her problems, develop a plan of action, and provide information, if necessary.
-If possible, schedule the initial assessment within 10 working days after the request for a service or after receiving a referral.
-The procedures must also include guidelines for staff regarding the time frame within which the initial contact must be scheduled after the Family Questionnaire and care plan are completed.
-I.H.
-Written procedures that clearly outline the provider's plans for scheduling the initial assessment, the initial care plan development, and ongoing care coordination and monitoring services must be available for review.
-I.I.
-Develop written procedures for following up with members who fail to keep appointments (care coordination, social service, medical or other appointments).
-Include time frames within which the member must be contacted and the steps designed to help the member keep future appointments.
-I.I.
-Written procedures that meet the stated guidelines are available for review.
-I.J.
-Maintain a current list of appropriate community resources (for referral purposes).
-The list includes, but is not limited to, the following services and agencies: Adoption.
-AIDS/HIV.
-Adult protective services.
-Alcohol, tobacco, and other drug abuse.
-Child welfare services.
-Children with special health care needs program.
-Day care centers.
-Domestic/family violence.
-Early childhood intervention programs (e.g., Head Start, B - 3 (Birth to 3 Program)).
-Education.
-Employment/job training.
-Family planning.
-Food pantries/other food services.
-Special Supplemental Food Program for WIC (Women, Infants, and Children Supplemental Nutrition Program) programs.
-I.J.
-A current list of appropriate community resources - including, but not limited to, the services and agencies stated in the guidelines - and addresses, telephone numbers, and any associated costs is on file.

-I.D.
+The policies and procedures must clearly identify:

+• The staff responsible for oversight of the policies and procedures.

+the name of the employee, date of training, and the employee's signature.

+I.B.
+The provider is required to have an outreach plan available for review.
+The plan also must be specific to the target population and address strategies to inform eligible pregnant women about CCC services.

+- I.C.
+Written procedures that meet the stated guidelines are available for review. - I.D.
 Written policies and procedures that meet the stated guidelines are available for review.
 Documentation of all activities that meet the stated guidelines is also available for review.
 Provider records indicate paraprofessional supervision every 90 days, at a minimum.